-When’s the last time you looked at a photo of yourself and thought, “Dang, I am so incredibly good-looking!”
-You’re not alone.
+When was the last time you looked at a photo of yourself and thought, “Dang, I am so incredibly good-looking!”
+If it’s been a while, you’re not alone.
 Let me help.

 Get rid of your “turkey neck”

 It’s not just you.
 Cameras can exaggerate certain features and give you a different appearance than what you see in the mirror.
 That’s why you need to be strategic when you pose.

 Think about what is closest and farthest away from the camera.
 Say you put your foot out and lean back: Your foot will look larger since it’s closer to the camera.